kian-r-silva/Simulated-Annealing/README.md

 To address this, I explored optimizing the Formula One calendar using the Simulated Annealing algorithm, which is inspired by the metallurgical process of heating and cooling materials to eliminate impurities.
 This algorithm helps find a near-optimal travel route by gradually refining solutions through random exploration and systematic cooling.

 By applying Simulated Annealing, I was able to reduce the total travel distance by over 94,000 kilometers, making the season more cost-effective and environmentally friendly.
 This optimization could lead to more efficient transportation methods and reduced expenses for Formula One teams, ultimately enhancing the competition and sustainability of the sport.
-In my calculs 2